Prophecies Of Dune, Part 2

 Because from man she was taken.”

 Of course, things fell apart afterwards, but that’s gristle for another post.
-I would add that the Apostle Paul made it clear that one could find blessings from either marriage (and children) or singleness and this was true for both men and women.
+I would add that the Apostle Paul made it clear that one could find blessings from either marriage (and children) or singleness and that this was true for both men and women.
 Woman has a purpose in God’s family, and birthing children is but one of those paths - not the only path.

 Check out my Red World trilogy, very much inspired by the Dune series.
 An audiobook version is in the works.